ibmsayem/ibmsayem.github.io/_pages/about.md

 <!-- 🧑🏻‍💻 Currently working on NLP-based techniques for securing chatbots and virtual assistants.
 Working on Metamorphic testing in Gen AI (specifically LLM) Security. -->

-🧑🏻‍🎓 Completed Master's in Computer Science from [Western University](https://ir.lib.uwo.ca/etd/8861/) and Bachelor in Computer Science from University of Chittagong.

 <!-- 👨‍💻 Currently actively looking for Ph.D. positions in Computer Science focused on Machine Learning, Big data management and analysis, Responsible AI, Algorithmic Fairness, AI security/privacy, and GenAI Security in different domains,Computational social science. -->